Justhilla/Justhilla/README.md

 I'm a software developer who is passionate about building impactful and fun technology solutions.

-🌱 I’m currently working on improving my web development skills using JavaScript, React, and Python.
+🌱 I’m currently working on improving my web development skills using JavaScript, Angular, React,,MYsql and Python.
 💬 Ask me about frontend/backend development, APIs, or open-source collaboration.
 📫 Reach me via [whatapp]: 0797621083 or [Email]:hillarymutethia119@gmail.com.